This medication is often part of a general recovery plan that includes rest and physical therapy.

 In at least one clinical study, the risk of serotonin syndrome (excessive serotonin in the brain leading to a potentially fatal combination of symptoms) occurred in patients who mixed cyclobenzaprine with serotonergic drugs such as duloxetine (Cymbalta).

 Cyclobenzaprine may also interact with central nervous systems (CNS) depressants such as opioids, benzodiazepines, non-benzodiazepines, phenothiazines, certain chemotherapies, and barbiturates.

 This medicine may cause drowsiness.
 Drinking alcohol may increase this effect.
 For your safety, avoid drinking alcohol while taking cyclobenzaprine.

 Cyclobenzaprine is taken orally.
 It is presented as a tablet and a prolonged-release capsule.
 Your doctor may prescribe 5 milligrams of the regular-release tablet three times a day.
 The extended-release tablet is dosed once a day.
 This dose may increase if you are not receiving pain relief.

-This medicine should not be taken long term.
-Studies show that pain decreases during the first two weeks, peaking in the first few days, but has no proven benefit after that.
+This medicine should not be taken long-term.
+Studies show that pain decreases during the first two weeks, peaking in the first few days, but has no proven benefit.